Cherokee County, North Carolina: Politics

+Infrastructure

+Cherokee County receives electricity from the Murphy Electric Power Board, Blue Ridge Mountain Electric Membership Corporation, and Tri-State Electric Membership Corporation.
+Those utilities purchase their power from TVA.

 Education

 Cherokee County Schools manages 13 schools including Murphy, Andrews, and Hiwassee Dam high schools.
 As of 2025, the school system has a total enrollment of 3,001 students.
 The cost to educate each local student in the 2023-24 academic year was $14,972.
 As of 2025, 13.2 percent of Cherokee County's annual budget goes toward education.
 The Cherokee Scout wrote in 2025 that "it is common for young professionals to move across county and state lines to send their children to better-funded schools."
 The Scout said most Cherokee County Schools campuses are "badly in need of repairs and upgrades."
 In the early-to-mid 2020s, the system has considered further school consolidation.
 Unless the number of campuses in the county are reduced, the school district will go broke in a few years, school board member Steve Coleman told the Cherokee County commission in 2025.

 As of 2025, only 24 percent of Cherokee County high school graduates are considered "college or career ready."
 Thirty-six percent of the county's students are considered "chronically absent."
 Approximately 20 percent of Cherokee County students are homeschooled as of 2025.

 Higher education is offered at Tri-County Community College in Murphy.

 The John C. Campbell Folk School, the oldest and largest folk school in the United States, is located in Brasstown, an unincorporated village near Murphy.
 It exists partly in Cherokee County and partly in Clay County.
 This institution focuses on creative folk arts, music, and dance for all ages.